Kysraew/llm-agent-strategy-game/README.md

 ### Logger
-Package logging is used for logging info.
+Python package logging is used for logging info.
 Logger settings are in main.py

 ### Game Config
-Each game config contains all necesery information about the game.
+Each game config contains all necessery informations about the game.
 It contains units definitions, game map, game state, game mode
 For now only 2 action types are implemented.

 There are currently two types of terrain:
   - PLAINS = "." - these are normal fields
   - MOUNTAINS = "M" - units can't sand on them

-    Pathfinding is not implemented so units can walk and attack throught Mountains

 There is only one game mode:
  - elimination - all enemy units have to be defeated